MSabaO/bootcamp2023-Challenge11-NoteTaker/README.md

 ## Usage
-Once installed, open your terminal and navigate into the folder of this app "bootcamp2023-Challenge10-SVGLogoGenerator".
-Write in the terminal "node index.js", and you will see the questions prompting one by one, answer them and press enter.
-The app will show a message when it is finished.<br>
+Once installed, open your terminal and navigate into the folder of this app.
+Write in the terminal "node index.js", and launch the server in a browser to see the note taking app.<br>
 <br>
 <b>Screenshot of the questions</b>
 ![alt text](image.png)